 Read More

-MFAN has long championed initiatives to strengthen the operations and capabilities of USAID, including its stature within the U.S. government.
+MFAN has long championed initiatives to elevate development as an essential part of U.S. foreign policy.
 The Biden Administration’s elevation in 2021 of the USAID Administrator as a permanent member of the National Security Council was a long-time goal of MFAN.

 Newsletter Signup